ionic-enterprise/tutorials-and-training-portals/README.md

 ### Android

-Open the Android project located in `/android/jobsync` in Android Studio.
+Open the Android project located in `/android` in Android Studio.

-Uncomment the following line in `JobsyncApp.kt` and replace `YOUR_KEY_HERE` with your key:
+Uncomment the following line in `Jobsync.kt` and replace `YOUR_KEY_HERE` with your key:

 ```kotlin
 // Register Portals